Alex (A Clockwork Orange): Character biography

-His sentence is commuted to time served, and he is released.
+His sentence is commuted to time served and he is released.
 Once he returns to society, however, he finds that the treatment worked too well: any thought of violence brings him to his knees with pain, and he cannot defend himself.
-His parents have rented out his room, he is brutalised by his former victims, and beaten by George (Billy Boy in the novel) and Dim, who are now police officers.
+His parents have rented out his room, rendering him homeless.
+He is brutalised by his former victims and beaten by Billyboy, a former gang rival (in the film Georgie and Dim, who are now police officers, administer the beating).

-He collapses in front of an old house, owned by a writer the government considers "subversive".
-The writer is one of the gang's victims, but he does not recognise Alex, who had been wearing a mask as he and his friends beat the man and gang-raped his wife, who later died of pneumonia the writer believes was exacerbated by her ordeal.
+Alex collapses in front of a house owned by a writer whom the government considers "subversive".
+The writer is one of the gang's victims, but he does not recognise Alex, who had been wearing a mask as he and his friends beat the man and gang-raped and killed his wife.
 When Alex tells him of his plight, the writer promises to help him.
-However, the writer realises who Alex is upon hearing him singing "Singin' in the Rain", the very song he had sung while raping his wife (in the book, he recognizes Alex’s voice and speech patterns).
-He drugs Alex and forces him to listen to the Ninth Symphony, which causes Alex so much pain that he attempts suicide by jumping out of the window.
+However, the writer recognizes Alex's voice and speech patterns and realises who he is (in the film he hears Alex singing "Singin' in the Rain", the very song he had sung while assaulting the couple).
+He drugs Alex and forces him to listen to Beethoven's Ninth Symphony, which causes Alex so much pain that he attempts suicide by jumping out of a window.

-He survives, but is badly injured, and wakes up in a state hospital.
-His parents take him back and the government, smarting from the bad publicity, gives him a well-paying job where he can channel his naturally-violent tendencies against the enemies of the state.
+He survives but is badly injured and wakes up in a state hospital.
+His parents take him back and the government, smarting from bad publicity, gives him a well-paying job where he can channel his naturally-violent tendencies against the enemies of the state.
 The effects of the Ludovico Technique have worn off, and Alex is his old, ultraviolent self again: "I was cured, all right".

 While the film ends here, the novel features an additional chapter in which Alex, now a few years older, has outgrown his sociopathy.
 While his new "droogs" commit crime sprees, Alex sits them out as he has lost interest in violence.
-When he runs into Pete at a coffee shop and learns he got married Alex begins to think about starting a family but is worried his children will inherit his psychopathy.
+When he runs into Pete at a coffee shop and learns he got married, Alex begins to think about starting a family but worries that his children will inherit his violent tendencies.